 - What geographic area/regions does it cover?

-- Will you be compensated for signing the non-compete?
+- Will your company compensate you for signing the non-compete?

 - Can you have a lawyer review the language?

 Remember, this contract can dictate your future.
 Don’t sign it and forget.
-Take the time to review the terms of the non-compete agreement so you are protected now and in the future.
+To protect yourself now and in the future, take the time to review the terms of the non-compete agreement.
 If you have questions surrounding the validity of a non-compete agreement you have already signed, the employment attorneys of Brown Kwon & Lam can review your employment contract and determine your legal rights.

 New York Non-Compete Agreements: Brown Kwon & Lam

 New York non-compete agreements can be complicated and can greatly impact your future employment.
 If you have concerns about your non-compete agreement in New York state, contact the employment contract attorneys of Brown Kwon & Lam.
-We will review the terms and make sure your rights are not being violated.
+We will review the terms and protect your rights.
 Contact us today for a free consultation.